OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/options/hist.md

 ---
 title: hist
-description: The page explains how to get historical option pricing using the OpenBB SDK in Python.
+description: "The page explains how to get historical option pricing using the OpenBB" SDK in Python.
 It provides a detailed guide for parameters and return types along with examples.
 You may choose data source from ChartExchange or Tradier.
 keywords: